NHeoShadow/obsidian-vault/All Notes/ReSA MAS 01.md

 					- Lead time: either normal (average) or maximum
 						- Normal (average): 2 days
 						- Maximum: 4 days
+					- Ensures that there is no extra carrying costs and there is no stockout.
+						- Stockouts results to income forfeited.
 	- **Learning Curve**
 		- ...